sebster/hobby/docs/microk8s/creating-an-ingress-with-https.md

 We will create a secure ingress (HTTPS).
 The certificate management will be done with `cert-manager`.
 In this example we will be using our own CA to issue certificates.

+## 0) Prerequisites

+Make sure you have the `httpbin` service installed in the default namespace.
+See [Running a Service](running-a-service.md).

+If you don't have a CA key pair, create one first.
+See [Creating a CA key pair with EasyRSA](creating-a-ca-keypair-with-easyrsa.md).

 ## 1) Install cert-manager

 Install cert-manager: